 The Trust does not issue share certificates.
 All shares are held in non-certificate form registered on the books of the Trust and the Trust's transfer agent for the account of the shareholder.
 Each share of a series represents an equal proportionate interest in the assets and liabilities belonging to that series with each other share of that series and is entitled to such dividends and distributions out of income belonging to the series as are declared by the Board.
-The shares do not have cumulative voting rights or any pre-emptive or conversion rights, and the Board has the authority from time to time to divide or combine the shares of any series into a greater or lesser number of shares of that series so long as the proportionate beneficial interest in the assets belonging to that series are in no way affected.
+The shares do not have cumulative voting rights or any pre-emptive or conversion rights, and the Board has the authority from time to time to divide or combine the shares of any series into a greater or lesser number of shares of that series so long as the proportionate beneficial interest in the assets belonging to that series and the rights of shares of any other series are in no way affected.
 In case of any liquidation of a series, the holders of shares of the series being liquidated will be entitled to receive as a class a distribution out of the assets, net of the liabilities, belonging to that series.
 Expenses attributable to any series are borne by that series.
-There can be no assurance that a series will grow to an economically viable size, in which case the Trust not readily identifiable as belonging to a particular series are allocated by or under the direction of the Board in such manner as the Board determines to be fair and equitable.
+There can be no assurance that a series will grow to an economically viable size, in which case the Trustees may determine to liquidate the series at a time that may not be opportune for shareholders.
+Any general expenses of the Trust not readily identifiable as belonging to a particular series are allocated by or under the direction of the Board in such manner as the Board determines to be fair and equitable.
 No shareholder is liable to further calls or to assessment by the Trust without his or her express consent.

-Each Fund offers three classes of shares: Class A, Class C and Class I Shares.
-Each share class represents an interest in the same assets of a Fund, has the same rights and is identical in all material respects except that (i) each class of shares may bear different distribution fees; (ii) each class of shares may be subject to different (or no) sales charges; (iii) certain other class specific expenses will be borne solely by the class to which such expenses are attributable; and (iv) each class has exclusive voting rights with respect to matters relating to its own distribution arrangements.
-The Board may classify and reclassify the shares of a Fund into additional classes of shares at a future date.
+The Fund offers three classes of shares: Class A, Class C and Class I Shares.
+Each share class represents an interest in the same assets of the Fund, has the same rights and is identical in all material respects except that (i) each class of shares may bear different distribution fees; (ii) each class of shares may be subject to different (or no) sales charges; (iii) certain other class specific expenses will be borne solely by the class to which such expenses are attributable; and (iv) each class has exclusive voting rights with respect to matters relating to its own distribution arrangements.
+The Board may classify and reclassify the shares of the Fund into additional classes of shares at a future date.